nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The delete function takes in 1 compulsory field (Doctor ID/ Appointment ID) to identity and delete the corresponding DoctorAppointment Object from ArrayList <DoctorAppointment> appointmentList .
+The delete function takes in 1 compulsory field (Doctor ID/ Appointment ID) to identify and delete the corresponding DoctorAppointment Object from ArrayList <DoctorAppointment> appointmentList .
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 After validation, a DoctorAppointmentDeleteCommand object is created and executed in which the program will iterate through appointmentList.
 If the desired DoctorID or Appointment ID exists, it will be removed.
 Else an error message will be displayed.

 Invalid Input includes: